-The Mid and Lower Cibolo Creek Watersheds are located in Guadalupe, Bexar, Wilson, and Karnes counties.
-The headwaters of the watershed are located in the developing I-35 corridor North and East of San Antonio.
-Cibolo Creek meanders south approximately 90 stream miles before its confluence with the San Antonio River and includes Martinez Creek, Salatrillo Creek, and Clifton Branch (Location Map link).
+The Mid and Lower Cibolo Creek watershed covers parts of Guadalupe, Bexar, Wilson and Karnes counties.
+The headwaters of the watershed are in the developing I-35 corridor north and east of San Antonio.
+Cibolo Creek meanders south approximately 90 stream miles before its confluence with the San Antonio River and includes Martinez Creek, Salatrillo Creek and Clifton Branch.

-With this project, TWRI and San Antonio River Authority (SARA) will work together to facilitate local stakeholders in the development of a watershed protection plan.
-The plan, guided by stakeholder input and the best available data and science, will identify the best management practices to achieve the water quality improvement and watershed protection goals identified by stakeholders.
+With this project, TWRI and the San Antonio River Authority (SARA) worked together to assist local stakeholders in the development of a watershed protection plan (WPP), which identified the best management practices to achieve the water quality improvement and watershed protection goals identified by stakeholders.